RhinoW/exe-kiteboarders.co.uk/content/spot-guide/_index.md

 <div style="text-align:center; font-weight:bold; padding-bottom:10px">Don't be the KOOK of the beach, don't hurt others or yourself & DON'T GET KITESURFING BANNED</div>

-*Once you understand the spots, check the [Weather](/weather) page for tips on how to find out whats predicted and whats actually going on.*
+*Once you understand the spots, check the [Weather](/weather) page for tips on how to find out what's predicted and what's actually going on.*